-The SRP focuses on determining unique flow requirements for rivers and then creating operating plans for dams that incorporate environmental flows—scientific prescriptions for the timing, quantity and quality of water flow that must occur downstream and upstream of dams in order to sustain critical ecological functions and habitat for species.
+The SRP focuses on determining environmental flow requirements for rivers and then creating operating plans for dams that incorporate these flows.
+Environmental flows are scientific prescriptions for the timing, quantity and quality of water flow that must occur downstream and upstream of dams in order to sustain critical ecological functions and habitat for species.
 The SRP is successful because it combines scientific expertise with a collaborative approach that engages stakeholders in reviewing and determining new flow patterns.

 Sustainable Rivers Program Success Leads to Expansion

 The SRP’s results prove that re-operating dams and modernizing other river infrastructure increases the benefits they provide, particularly when done so in coordination with the downstream management of floodplains and other infrastructure.

 Because of the SRP’s proven track record, U.S. legislators recognized the value of the program’s many benefits—including its potential role in mitigating flood impacts—and have significantly increased the nation’s annual investment in the program.
 With this increased funding, researchers at rivers already in the program can expedite the testing of flow prescriptions and more quickly incorporate best solutions.
 Increased monitoring will also help researchers better understand the impacts of updated dam operations.

 Additional funding has also enabled the program to broaden the types of environmental actions to achieve the sustainable management of water and associated ecosystems.
 For instance, the Corps is working to adapt SRP methods for other infrastructure, especially locks and dams on larger rivers where commercial barge traffic occurs.
 Other targeted infrastructure includes dry dams and that which impacts endangered or vulnerable species.

 Potential for Nationwide Impact

 The true value of the SRP is its potential applicability to the more than 600 dams, 403 million acre-feet of water storage and 53,000 miles of rivers impacted by Corps dams.

 - TNC and the Corps first explored re-operating dams to better benefit people and nature at Kentucky’s Green River.